Iris histrioides

 Iris histrioides, the orchis iris, winter iris or Harput iris, is a species of flowering plant in the genus Iris, subgenus Hermodactyloides of the family Iridaceae.
-It is a bulbous perennial, that is native to Turkey, and has blue, scented flowers.
-It is cultivated as an ornamental plant in temperate regions, and has many known cultivars.
+It is a bulbous perennial, that is native to Turkey, and has bluish scented flowers.
+It is cultivated as a plant for ornamental purposes in temperate regions, and has many known cultivars.

 Description

 It is similar in form to Iris histrio, but with flowers a deeper shade of blue, and shorter stem.

 It has bulbs which are coated with a solid brown fibrous network.

 It has leaves that grow up to 40–50 cm high, and are squarish in cross section, thicker than in other Reticulatas.
 They appear after the flowers have bloomed or sometimes as they open.

 It has a very very short stem.

 The flower is about 6–7 cm tall.

 It blooms in early spring, normally January, or February.

 It has flowers that vary in shade from bright blue to violet.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls have a yellow signal, with many black spots, also they have a yellow ridge.
 The flowers can last up to a week on the plant, depending on the weather.